abdulrehmangulfaraz/Remote-Desktop/README.md

 Hi, I'm Abdulrehman Gulfaraz, a **Computer Science student at UET Lahore**.
 Feel free to check out my [LinkedIn profile](https://www.linkedin.com/in/abdulrehman-gulfaraz) for more about my projects and skills!

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute it with proper credit.

 ## Contribution
 Contributions are welcome!
 - Fork the repository.